Blog

 1. There are multiple types of mortgage brokers

 Mortgage brokers function in multiple ways and hence have different designations.
-Mortgage brokers may be tied, multi-tied, whole of the market.
+Mortgage brokers may be tied, multi-tied, or whole of the market.
 Tied and multi-tied mortgage brokers are essentially linked to either one lender or multiple lenders, and hence are limited in the types of mortgages they can fetch for you.
 However, they also have access to exclusive discounts due to their operational exclusivity.
 On the other hand, whole market mortgage brokers operate on their own and hence deal with multiple lenders.

 1. They are a pool of exclusive information